 My name is Michael Caswell and I’m a New Orleans wedding and portrait photographer based in Slidell, LA.
-I’ve documented more than 600 weddings in the New Orleans area, Baton Rouge, the Mississippi Gulf Coast region, and other locations since 2005, and I’d love to photograph yours too!
+I’ve documented over 700 events and weddings in the New Orleans area, Baton Rouge, the Mississippi Gulf Coast region, and other locations since 2005, and I’d love to photograph yours too!

 I employ a photojournalistic, documentary-style approach to the craft of wedding photography.
 This means that I use my skills and many years of experience behind the camera to candidly and unobtrusively capture the events and emotions of your day naturally as they unfold.
 My goal is to create stunningly beautiful and authentic pictures that tell a complete story and let you relive those moments every time you look through your wedding photographs.